 We also experimented drawing a Christmas wreath using this versatile material.

 Another way to experiment with Sensorial Montessori materials – the Knobless cylinder extensions.
-I created this printable specially for this occasion.
+I created this printable especially for this occasion.
 Feel free to check in out here.
 These are a bit complex and young children might require some adult’s guidance in order to work it out.

 We absolutely love working with Montessori math beads.
 Counting ornaments of Christmas tree incorporating math beads sounded like fun!
 There are printable that goes with it.
 Click here to find out more.